appsquickly/frankencover.it/README.md

 Producing a test coverage report for iOS and OSX projects requires a mish-mash of tools and steps.
 Here we've glued them all together into something that (hopefully) just works.

-* Produces an HTML test coverage report with the least possible steps.
+* Generates a report with minimal steps.
+* Outputs to the terminal as well as produces a detailed report in build-server friendly HTML format.
 * Includes a coverage checker.
-This can be used in CI builds to check minumum test coverage - failing the build if coverage falls below the required amount.
+This can be used in CI builds to check minimum test coverage - failing the build if coverage falls below the required amount.
+* Free for both commercial and open-source projects.

 #Installing